emmanuel-marty/apultra/README.md

  * [LZ4](https://github.com/lz4/lz4) by Yann Collet.
  * spke for help and support

+Also of interest:
+ * [oapack](https://gitlab.com/eugene77/oapack) by Eugene Larchenko, a brute-force (exhaustive) optimal packer for the aPLib format.

 License:

 * The apultra code is available under the Zlib license.